top of page

 Rolfing and Deep Tissue Massage tend to have different responses to symptomatic areas.

-Rolfers observe how the surrounding body is sustaining the pain inducing strain in the symptomatic area.
+• Rolfing observes how the surrounding body & structure is sustaining the pain in the symptomatic area.
 Other structures of the body may be pulling the body out of alignment and into pain.

-For example, Rolfers look to see if the cause of shoulder pain is somewhere else in the body.
+• For example, Rolfers look to see if the cause of shoulder pain is somewhere else in the body.
 A tilted pelvis would send a strain pattern up through the entire torso; the shoulder pain may literally be the tip of the iceberg of a pelvic issue.
-The place we feel pain is often the tip of the iceberg of a larger structural issue; this is why pain will return—unresolved—after the temporary relief of a massage.
+The place we feel pain is often the tip of the iceberg of a broader structural inefficiency; this is why pain may return after the temporary relief of work that targets only the painful areas.

-People who choose Rolfing are interested in long-term relief and ease in their body.
-The process of sufficiently re-organizing and balancing the body (ankles, knees, pelvis, ribs, neck, & skull) often takes several sessions.
+People who choose Rolfing are interested in long-term relief and in developing higher organization and connection within their body.
+The process of sufficiently re-organizing and balancing the body (ankles, knees, pelvis, ribs, neck, & skull) takes multiple sessions.
 A treatment plan will commonly be organized as a three session series or as a Ten-Series™.
 These treatment plans allow for adequate attention to be given across the body.

 Click here for more info on Rolfing & the Rolfing Ten-Series™